tfsec/tfsec.github.io/_docs/aws/launch/no-sensitive-info.md

 ---
+title: aws-launch-no-sensitive-info
-title: Ensure all data stored in the Launch configuration EBS is securely encrypted
+description: Ensure all data stored in the Launch configuration EBS is securely encrypted
 shortcode: aws-launch-no-sensitive-info
 legacy:
 summary: Ensure all data stored in the Launch configuration EBS is securely encrypted